Charlie-XIAO/trayinit/docs/event-api-proposal.md

 This is the clearest justification for keeping the public API semantic-first.

+Observed caveats from Ubuntu/GNOME-class hosts:

+- single left/right click may not surface as explicit application callbacks
+- primary activation may be exposed only through host-specific gestures such as double click
+- tooltip visibility is host-dependent and should not be treated as guaranteed
+- geometry usually has `position` but not `area`

 ## Double-click

 Double-click is intentionally not part of the current core semantic API.